p6m-dev/p6m-cli/README.md

-# Ybor Developer CLI
+# p6m Developer CLI

 This command line utility provides a number of cross-platform conveniences for local development, and encourages conventions, standards, and speed.

 ## Installation

-Direct download links can be found [here][ybor binaries azure bin]
+Direct download links can be found [here][p6m binaries azure bin]

 ### Windows